ufjschool/ob-s14/drafts/second/bokzam dragqueen draft2.md

 [TITLE]

 At 5:30 p.m. on a rainy Wednesday, the University Club is dim and deserted.
 Chastity Rose opens the bar at 5, so I meet her there, upstairs, where there are only two or three other people and the quiet background noise of the TV screen playing a movie I don’t recognize.
-(It has white people in a car, if that helps).

 Chastity leads me into the dressing room at the back of the second floor.
 It’s a clean, compact space, with mirrors on every wall that reflect the harsh yellow light.
 At 6’1”, Chastity towers over me, but the difference disappears when we perch side-by-side on the counter.
 I ask her to tell me about herself: her life, her goals, her family, her job.
 Chastity bartends at the UC, but she also performs as a drag queen.